This course is unavailable through clearing

 |Fundamentals of Computer Engineering||COMP12111||Pre-Requisite||Compulsory|

-- Explore the operation of sequential systems and design and implement systems consisting of datapath and control elements.
+- Explore the operation of sequential systems and design such systems.

-- Discuss key features of the Verilog language and be able to implement and test sequential digital systems at the register transfer level (RTL) of the design hierarchy.
+- Discuss key features of the Verilog language and be able to implement and test sequential digital systems.

 - Explain the stages of processor design starting from the Instruction Set Architecture through to implementation in Verilog.